molesinski/Clara/README.md

 var index = IndexBuilder.Build(Product.Items, new ProductMapper(), sharedTokenEncoderStore);
 ```

-With index built, can run queries against it.
+With index built, we can run queries against it.
 Result documents can be accessed with `Documents` property and
 facet results via `Facets`.
 Documents are not paged, since search engine builds whole result set each time,
 in order to perform facet values computation, while using pooled buffers for result construction.
 If paging
 is needed, it can be added by simple `Skip`/`Take` logic on top `Documents` collection.